dupriezt/Chest/README.md

 # Chest
 Chest allows you to store objects from anywhere to keep them around, check equality...
 Store an object with `Chest add: anObject` and access it with: `Chest at: anIndex`.
-The rest of the commands can be seen in the help panel.
+The rest of the commands can be seen in the help panel (click on the ? button).
 ![ChestPicture2](https://user-images.githubusercontent.com/32486709/62878741-f9934d80-bd29-11e9-93dd-5969fbf6de72.png)

 ## Open your Chest